 - using unclean or old makeup that has collected bacteria

 - touching the eye with dirty hands

-Seven signs someone is still contagious are:
+Seven signs of conjunctivitis are:

-- discharge from the eyes
+- discharge from the eyes or sticky eyes

 - crusty eyelashes and lids